overtone1000/uDAQC/Documentation/Development To-Do.md

 * Mutable chart height.
 Right now it's set statically in the `IO_Value.createDashboard()` function.
 * Chart grouping
 * Epochs are handled, but y-axis range is off for aggregated data.
+* Need to be able to delete devices from the database.
+* If requesting live stream and provided data is shorter than expected interval, need to display full x-range anyway.
+Also need to only display what's in range and drop expired data.

 ## Documentation
 * Improve README.md.